quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Tail Loss Probe and Retransmission Timer

 Tail loss probes {{?TLP}} and retransmission timeouts {{?RFC6298}}
-are a timer based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.
+are timer based mechanisms to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.

-The TLP and RTO timers are armed when there is not unacknowledged handshake data.
+The TLP and RTO timers are armed when there is no unacknowledged handshake data.
 The TLP timer is set until the max number of TLP packets have been sent, and then the RTO timer is set.